2001 Atlantic hurricane season: Tropical Storm Chantal

-On August 11, a tropical wave emerged into the Atlantic from the west coast of Africa.
-Moving generally westward, the wave organized into a tropical depression about 1,500 mi east of the Windward Islands on August 14.
+A westward-moving tropical wave organized into a tropical depression about 1,500 mi east of the Windward Islands on August 14.
 The depression moved rapidly westward and degenerated into an open wave sometime on August 16 while still well east of the Windward Islands.
 However, after reaching the southeast Caribbean, a circulation re-developed while the system was situated 290 mi south of Saint Croix on August 17.
 With tropical storm-force winds, the system was reclassified as Tropical Storm Chantal.
-The cyclone strengthened to reach sustained winds of 70 mph twice in the Caribbean.
-Early on August 21, Chantal made landfall near the Belize–Mexico border at that intensity.
+The cyclone strengthened to reach sustained winds of 70 mph twice in the Caribbean; Chantal's atmospheric pressure also fell to 997 mbar on August 19.
+Early on August 21, Chantal made landfall near the Belize–Mexico border with winds of 70 mph (110 km/h).
 The cyclone weakened to a tropical depression over Campeche on August 22, before dissipating over Tabasco several hours later.

 The tropical wave associated with Chantal caused two deaths in Trinidad due to a lightning strike.
 In Belize, abnormally high tides along the coast damaged piers and seawalls.
 The storm produced a wind gust of 71 mph in Caye Caulker, although stronger winds were possible in a convective band to the north.
 Winds and flooding due to heavy rainfall left damage to agricultural and infrastructural sectors.
 Overall, Belize suffered nearly $4 million in damage.
 Heavy rain fell in parts of Mexico, particularly in Quintana Roo, with up to 20.03 in observed at Othón P. Blanco.
 This led to mudslides, leaving some areas isolated.